 Council, through its own resources, cannot operate, maintain, renew, and upgrade all assets to provide the desired levels of services of the community.
-Council's Asset Management Policy provides that funding allocation should be made on a risk-based priority to ensure that assets are maintained to an appropriate standard.
-Council will also rely on State and Federal grants for renewal and upgrade works for many assets.
+Council's Asset Management Policy provides that funding allocation should be made on a risk-based priority to ensure that assets are maintained to an appropriate standard based on the available allocated budgets.